rahulgopinath/rahulgopinath.github.io/_posts/2021-02-22-error-correcting-earley-parser.markdown

 <div name='python_canvas'></div>
 </form>

-Now, we need to transform our grammar.
+We need to transform our grammar.
 Essentially, the idea is that for each terminal symbol in the grammar, we add a nonterminal symbol that handles the following possibilities